senkoraku552/PHP-diving-notes/README.md

 Now I've been able to performance full OOP way in php

-and since after php-8.0 it has been getting huge improve.
+Since after php-8.0 it has been getting huge improve.

-Hopeful there would be more people learn to program phps and let php become more powerfule language.
+Hopeful there would be more people learn to program php and let php become more powerfule language.